TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DirectoryStructure/Index.rst

 Never put or symlink your extensions manually into this directory as they would not be found.
 Local extensions and sitepackages should be kept in a separate folder outside the web root, for example :ref:`local_packages <directory-local_packages>`.
-This directory then be defined as path in the repository section of the :file:`project/composer.json`.
-Upon installation , Composer creates a symlink to :file:`vendor/myvendor/my-extension`.
+Upon installation , Composer creates a symlink from local_packages to :file:`vendor/myvendor/my-extension`.

 ..  toctree::